michaelmrose/vi3/readme.md

 - av arrange verticly
 - as arrange stacked
 - at arrange tabbed
-- c capslock no idea why an entire useful key is devoted to this
+- c capslock no idea why an entire useful key is devoted to this, especially when it can be better used for escape

 #### example usage 2vot open a small terminal window below current focused window